Envira Gallery Blog

 Fotomoto

-Unlike most of the websites on our list, Fotomoto isn’t a marketplace to sell images online.
-Rather, it’s a widget that integrates with your website to help you sell digital photos and offer print-on-demand services.
+Unlike most websites on our list, Fotomoto isn’t a marketplace to sell images online.
+Instead, it’s a widget that integrates with your website to help you sell digital photos and offer print-on-demand services.
+After you set up a Fotomoto account and add the shopping widget to your site, visitors can purchase images.

-After you set up a Fotomoto account and add the shopping widget to your site, visitors will be able to purchase the images.
-If you’re selling physical prints or canvases, you can fulfill orders yourself or let Fotomoto manage them.
-The service will handle the entire process including printing, packaging, and shipping.
+If you sell physical prints or canvases, you can manually fulfill orders or let Fotomoto manage them.
+The service will handle the entire process, including printing, packaging, and shipping.
+Here are some of Fotomoto’s top features for selling photographs:

-• User-friendly dashboard for customization and tracking.
+• User-friendly dashboard for customization and tracking

 Pricing / Payout: Offers 3 subscription plans ranging from a free plan with a 22% transaction fee to $10 a month with a 10% transaction fee.